MrFezaro/Forward_Inverse_Kinematics/README.md

 - A C++20 compatible compiler

 The test functions can be disabled by setting `PROJECT_BUILD_TESTS` to `OFF` in the `CMakeLists.txt` file.

+Have fun exploring the kinematics of the robotic arm!